Mark Coulton

 Mark Maclean Coulton (born 3 February 1958) is an Australian politician.
-He is a member of the National Party and has served in the House of Representatives since the 2007 federal election, representing the Division of Parkes in New South Wales.
+He is a member of the National Party and he served in the House of Representatives from 2007 to 2025, representing the Division of Parkes in New South Wales.
 He has served as Minister for Regional Health, Regional Communications and Local Government (2020–2021), Minister for Regional Services, Decentralisation and Local Government (2019–2020), Assistant Minister for Trade and Investment (2019–2020), Assistant Minister for Trade, Tourism and Investment (2018–2019), and Deputy Speaker of the House (2016–2018).

 Early life

 Coulton was born in Sydney on 3 February 1958, the son of Jack and Nancy Coulton.
 He grew up on the family's property in Gravesend, New South Wales.
 He was educated at Warialda Public School and Farrer Memorial Agricultural High School, where he was a boarder.
 He returned to the family farm after leaving school and later acquired a property of his own.

 Prior to entering parliament, Coulton was involved in various community organisations, including the Warialda Pony Club, the Warialda Rotary Club, and the local Bush Fire Brigade.
 He served as president of the Warialda Pastoral and Agricultural Association, which organised the local agricultural show.
 In September 2004, Coulton was elected as the inaugural mayor of Gwydir Shire, a new local government area created from three smaller councils.